College of Social Sciences and Interdisciplinary Studies

 Ethnic Studies

-Ethnic Studies offers an undergraduate degree through an interdisciplinary approach to the study of the cultures, languages, historical, and contemporary issues relating to African Americans, Asian Americans, Chicanx-Latinx, and Native Americans.
+Ethnic Studies offers an undergraduate degree through an interdisciplinary approach to the study of the cultures, languages, historical, and contemporary issues relating to Asian American Studies, Chicanx/Latinx Studies, Native American Studies, and Pan African Studies.
 The program directs students to critically examine the contributions made by these groups to world civilization and to American society.

 Family and Consumer Sciences

-The Family and Consumer Sciences Department offers a Bachelor of Science degrees in Family Studies and Human Development; Fashion Merchandising and Management; Nutrition and Food, with the option of a Didactic Program in Dietetics; and Family and Consumer Sciences Education (Pre-credential Single Subject Program).
-Our majors study relationships between people and their diverse environments, focusing on the integration of physical, biological, cultural, economic and social influences on human behavior, lifespan development, and health.
+The Family and Consumer Sciences Department offers three Bachelor of Science degrees in Family Studies and Human Development, Fashion Merchandising and Management, and Family and Consumer Sciences (Pre-credential Single Subject Program).
+Our majors study relationships between people and their diverse environments, focusing on the integration of physical, cultural, economic and social influences on human behavior, lifespan development, health, and sustainability.

 Gerontology